Change of circumstances

 Away from home for more than four weeks?

 If you are receiving housing benefits or support towards your council tax bill, in most circumstances these payments will stop.
-This is a change to the housing benefit 'temporary absence' rules and will take effect from 28 July 2016.
+This is a change to the housing benefit 'temporary absence' rules and took effect from 28 July 2016.

 Before 28 July 2016, housing benefit and council tax support can continue to be paid for up to 13 weeks when you are away from your home, if you are travelling within the United Kingdom or elsewhere in the world.
 In some exceptions, it can be paid for up to 52 weeks.
 This is called the 'temporary absence rule'.